MadnessLabs/EnjinIonic1/README.md

 }
 ```

-Now you can run ```gulp android -e app``` to run a build on android using the ```.env-app``` file you created.
+Now you can run ```gulp -e app``` to run a build using the ```enjin.app.json``` file you created.
 This is a very powerful concept that could make any variable change per environment.
 You could have colors set to signify each environment, pages that are environment exclusive, or it's also a great place to store sensitive information as shown above with the Android keystore password because it shouldn't be synced with the repo.

 The other huge part of the Enjin is the [Commands](#commands) that allow you to generate code, automate dumb tasks, and maintain code quality.
 This README should serve as a guide on how to use all of these wonderful tools.
 Enjoy and if we have helped you out in any way then please [Support us on Patreon](https://www.patreon.com/madnesslabs) so we can continue to development on Madness Enjin.